bfontaine/homer/man/homer.md

 ## SEE ALSO

-The projet homepage is at <https://github.com/bfontaine/homer>.
+The project homepage is at <https://github.com/bfontaine/homer>.